Altoona-style pizza

-Altoona-style pizza is a distinct type of pizza created in the city of Altoona, Pennsylvania, by the Altoona Hotel.
-The definitive characteristics of Altoona-style pizza are a Sicilian-style pizza dough, tomato sauce, sliced green bell pepper, salami, topped with American cheese and pizzas cut into squares instead of wedges.
+Altoona-style pizza is a distinct type of pizza created in the city of Altoona, Pennsylvania, United States, by the Altoona Hotel.
+The definitive characteristics of Altoona-style pizza are a Sicilian-style pizza dough, tomato sauce, sliced green bell pepper, salami, a topping of American cheese and pizzas cut into squares instead of wedges.

 Characteristics and preparation

 Crust

-The crust is made of a Sicilian-style pizza dough, giving the pie a thick and soft crust.
-Instead of the larger pie-like wedges typical of many pizza styles, Altoona Hotel pizza is typically cut into squares.
+The crust is made of a Sicilian-style pizza dough, giving it a thick and soft crust.
+Instead of larger wedges, which is typical of many pizza styles, Altoona Hotel pizza is typically cut into squares.

 Cheese

 While originally topped with Velveeta, Altoona-style pizza is popularly topped with yellow processed cheese known as American cheese.
 The yellow squares of American cheese are a staple of this dish, used instead of the mozzarella or provolone common to other styles of pizza.

 Toppings

 The traditional toppings included on a slice of Altoona-style pizza are a sliced green bell pepper and cooked deli style salami with peppercorns, notable for being underneath the pizza's cheese topping.